Advertising Week: Why PepsiCo Needed Sonic Branding

 From the distinct crunch of Doritos to the smile-inducing sound of SmileDirectClub, it’s no secret that CPG brands are turning their “sound on” when it comes to marketing.
 In fact, we’ve seen a 22% rise in brands launching sonic identities for the first time in 2021 alone.

-More than a required jingle, CPG brands are now seeking to flex new musical muscles by measuring the impacct of sonic branding.
-At this year’s hybrid edition of Advertising Week New York, Made Music Studio shared the (virtual) stage with our partners at PepsiCo and audio intelligence platform Veritonic to discuss why sound is the new must-have amongst CPG marketers, and how we developed the new sound of Doritos.
+More than a required jingle, CPG brands are now seeking to flex new musical muscles by measuring the impact of sonic branding.
+At this year’s hybrid edition of Advertising Week New York, global sonic branding agency Made Music Studio shared the (virtual) stage with our partners at PepsiCo and audio intelligence platform Veritonic to discuss why sound is the new must-have amongst CPG marketers, and how we developed the new sound of Doritos.

 Additionally featured in Advertising Week New York’s 2021 Trends Report, we’ve shared some key takeaways from our panel conversation.